chattcp/docs/src/quick-start.md

 ## Select a File to Open

-Open ChatTCP, click "Click to select a file to start," and choose a pcap file to open.
+Open ChatTCP, click "Click to select a file" and choose a pcap file to open.

 ![Click to select file](/images/quick-start/click-to-select-file.png)

-> PS: If you are currently learning and have not captured any packets yet, you can check out some classic cases provided by ChatTCP.
+If you are currently learning and have not captured any packets yet, you can check out some classic cases provided by ChatTCP.
 You can read this document: [Classic Cases](/classic-case)

 ## Introduction to the Analysis Window